Ruth Godfrey (actress)

 Ruth Godfrey (February 24, 1922 – January 7, 1985) was an American film actress, best known for her work in several Three Stooges shorts.
 She also worked under the name of Ruth Godfrey White.

 Career

 Stage

-Godfrey danced in a production of Meet the People at LaConga, a New York night club, in 1942.
+Godfrey danced in a production of Meet the People at La Conga, a New York night club, in 1942.
 She danced in Something for the Boys on Broadway in 1943 and joined other cast members in entertaining soldiers at a hospital.
 She and other performers, including Allen Jenkins, did a four-month tour of the Hawaiian islands with USO-Camp Shows.